esuiru/cryptobar/README.md

 ![preview](./assets/preview.png)

 ```
-😱 means that the currency as dropped in value
+😱 means that the currency has dropped in value
 😐 means that the currency did not change in value
 🚀 means that the currency increased in value
 ```